thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 In this study, we define an event as CE when the measured GHI at ground level exceeds the expected value under cloud-free conditions.
-Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI) at the same SZA.
-Although the duration of these bursts can vary from seconds to several minutes, here we are constrained by the temporal resolution of our data to identify events with duration of at minimum one-minute.
+Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI) at the top of the atmosphere (TOA) for the same SZA.
+Although the duration of these bursts can vary from seconds to several minutes, here we are constrained by the temporal resolution of our data to identify events with a duration of at minimum one-minute.

 For the detection of CE cases, we established a baseline of irradiance above which we characterized each data point as an enhancement event and